ereneren55/SparkCoreIOS/README.md

 }
 ```

 You will need to change the accessToken and deviceID in the ViewController.m file.
 Look for this line:

-SparkCoreConnector *spark = [[SparkCoreConnector alloc]initWithAccessToken:@"0123456789abcdef" deviceId:@"myid" functionName:@"tester" andParameters:@"test param"];
+#define ACCESS_TOKEN @"1234564789"

+#define DEVICE_ID @"my-core"

-and update the accessToken and deviceId to match your Spark Core.
+and update the ACCESS_TOKEN and DEVICE_ID to match your Spark Core.